pymor.core package¶

 function argument.
 To mark the value of an optional function argument

-its default value is used instead of None
+its default value is used instead of None.
+This is useful

 for writing code of the following form: